-Contact Jeff Robson at (269) 783-2967 or irobson01@swmich.edu or Kyle Schrock at (269) 783-2123 or kschrock@swmich.edu.
+Contact Jeff Robson at 269-783-2967 or irobson01@swmich.edu or Kyle Schrock at 269-783-2123 or kschrock@swmich.edu.

-To earn this degree, students must have an overall GPA of 2.0, fulfill the course requirements of the program listed below, and complete a minimum of 60 credit hours.
-Additionally, each general education course must be completed with a minimum grade of "C." Courses marked with an asterisk may be substituted for different courses with approval.
-Talk to an advisor for specific details.
+To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
+Students are permitted to complete a higher-level math course than shown below.
+Each general education course, prerequisite course, internship, and capstone course must be completed with a final grade of "C" or better